 You will also be seen by the clinical team.
 The clinical team will typically have a full staff of therapists, case managers, and clinical support staff.
 They will engage in the beginning stages of OTC addiction treatment therapy and provide constant emotional/mental support during detox should you face any emotional withdrawal symptoms.

 When you are medically stabilized by detox, it’s important to continue on with the full continuum of care.
 Since addiction affects individuals physically and emotionally, completing detox addresses only the physical aspect of the disease.
-Without treating the emotional portion, you may find yourself returning to active addiction.
+Without treating the emotional portion, individuals might find themselves returning to active addiction.

 Inpatient or residential treatment is the aspect of treatment that focuses most on the emotional aspect.
 Getting to the underlying causes of addiction and other mental health disorder/issues you may be facing is the primary goal of inpatient/residential treatment.